-- Aim to include about 10 different achievements altogether - These can be from different areas in your life; for example, education, work, interests, etc.
+- Aim to include about 10 different achievements altogether which can be from different areas in your life; for example, education, work, interests, etc.

-- Write down what you see as your strongest qualities or skills.
-List about 5; try to pick the qualities that you feel are most relevant to the job you are applying for.
+- Write down what you see as your strongest qualities or skills and pick about five qualities that you feel are most relevant to the job you are applying for.

-- Prepare for questions and think of answers that are relevant to the job description.
+- Prepare for questions and think of answers that are relevant to the job description, competencies/capabilities.

-- It is important to remember that an interviewer will want to know how YOUR experience, skills and qualities prepare you for the job in question.
+- It is important to remember that the interview panel want to hear about YOUR experience, skills and qualities that prepare you for the job in question.

-To sketch out the background, ask yourself the following questions:
+To sketch out the background situation, ask yourself the following questions:

-- WHEN & WHERE did this happen / occur?
+- WHEN and WHERE did this take place?

 - WHAT were you hoping to do / expected to do?